wickljas/PES_Board/docs/markdown/ws2.md

 The first task will be the integration of two servo motors and the corresponding calibration process.

 1. Refer to the Servo manual for a step-by-step hardware tutorial on the usage of a servo motor and on the calibration process.
-There you can find also information about how to connect the servos to the PES board.
+There you can find also information on how to connect the servos to the PES board.
 Follow the instructions outlined in the haradware tutorial to complete the calibration.

     > [Servo Tutorial](../markdown/servo.md)